 But that doesn’t mean no one should try.
 The Women’s Clinic for Psychosis in Toronto has sponsored travel abroad for patients with schizophrenia so that they could reconnect with estranged children or visit other distant friends and relatives.
 To ensure safety, the staff takes a number of precautions, including making contact with medical caregivers at the destination.

 Preparation for your trip

 All travelers with an active prescription should be sure to bring enough of their medications.
 In some countries, you need proof of a prescription to carry sleeping pills.
 Check the rules for your destination.

 If you are in danger of a psychotic break, you need to carry a doctor’s letter that explains your need for medications, ideally in the language of your destination, and perhaps copies of your prescriptions.
 Duckworth suggests also carrying a list of the places where you have been hospitalized, with dates, so staff at your destination can check your medical records if the need arises.

 However, he doesn’t suggest carrying around your “discharge” papers from hospitalizations.

 It’s also important to check your medical insurance to see if it would cover the cost of hospital treatment in a foreign country or an emergency trip home.
-Most travel policies don’t.
+Most don’t.